nopsys/CogNOS/README.md

 #### VM-level contributions

 The SqueakNOS code at the Virtual Machine level follows the standard Squeak development process.
 This means that we have a plugin written in Slang (SqueakNOSPlugin) and we generate the C code to compile it from an Smalltalk image.
-So, if you are working with some very low-level features, found low-level bugs or just would like to propose a new primitive you will need to change the Slang code.
+So, if you are working with some very low-level features, found low-level bugs, or just would like to propose a new primitive you will need to change the Slang code.

-Under the [image](https://github.com/nopsys/opensmalltalk-vm/tree/Cog/image) folder you will find an image that already have everything necessary to generate the sources for both the VM itself and all the plugins.
-To generate the code just open a browser and run:
+Under the [image](https://github.com/nopsys/opensmalltalk-vm/tree/Cog/image) folder you will find an image compressed in a zip that already have everything necessary to generate the sources for both the VM itself and all the plugins.
+The development images are Squeak Smalltalk images.

-    VMMaker generateSqueakNOS64VM "This generates the code for the opensmalltalk-vm" VMMaker generateVMPlugins "This generates the code for all the plugins including SqueakNOSPlugin"

-The image should contain the last released version of the SqueakNOSPlugin.
-In case you want to update to the latest development version you can do that using the monticello browser.

-The images are Squeak Smalltalk images.
 At the time of writing, they were the only supported images for developing open-smalltalk.
 So, to open the image you will previously need to download a Squeak VM.
 You can do that from the [official Squeak website](http://squeak.org/) or try running the scripts the open-smalltalk VMs provide (note that, unfortunately, they are not always up to date):

     ./getGoodSpur64VM.sh

+To generate the code just open a browser and run:

+    VMMaker generateSqueakNOS64VM "This generates the code for the opensmalltalk-vm" VMMaker generateVMPlugins "This generates the code for all the plugins including SqueakNOSPlugin"

-In case you would like to generate a completely fresh image with everything up to date try (good luck! :) ):
+The image should contain the last released version of the SqueakNOSPlugin.
+In case you would like to generate a completely fresh image with everything up to date try (Again, we are not in charge of the open-smalltalk.
+Usually the repo is stable but a few times we found that the build process was not up to date so, good luck! :) ):

     ./buildSpurTrunk64Image.sh